sciapex/ThreadPool/README.md

 ThreadPool
 ==========

-That's a thread pool, funny
+That's a thread pool, funny.
 This is invalid，just old code